Kafr Malik

 Kafr Malik (كفر مالك) is a Palestinian town in the Ramallah and al-Bireh Governorate of the State of Palestine, located 17 kilometers Northeast of Ramallah in the northern West Bank.
 According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 2,946 inhabitants in 2017.

 Location

 Kafr Malik is a Palestinian village in Ramallah Governorate, located 13.8 km northeast of Ramallah.
 It is bordered by Al Mughayyir to the east, Al Mughayyir and Khirbet abu Falah to the north, Al Mazra'a ash Sharqiya to the west, and by Deir Jarir to the south.

+Village lands included 'Ein Samiya, an agricultural dependency on the sloping valley below.

 History

 About two km east of Kafr Malik, at 'Ain Samiya (grid: 1817/1550), are buildings, possibly dating to the Crusader era.

 Kafr Malik has been identified with the village Caphermelic of the Crusader period.
 In addition, Kafr Malik has been suggested as being identical to Beth HaMelekh, where Hasmonean king Alexander Jannaeus besieged his Pharisee adversaries.